 Skip to content

-Last month (December 24) 421 parent/carers & young people accessed our service which led to a total of 2,026 emails, contact forms, telephone calls & meetings.
-Contact us if you need our advice and support.
+Last month (May 26),642 parent/carers & young people accessed our service which led to a total of 3,264 calls, emails/contact forms, meetings.

 Schools, early years childcare settings, local councils and other organisations that provide services to children must not discriminate against them if they are disabled, and must make reasonable adjustments to ensure that they have the same play and learning opportunities as other children.